 Gluten-Free Pumpkin Cheesecake Recipe made with greek yogurt instead of cream cheese and topped with butterscotch ganache for a creamy and luxurious finish.
-This eggless pumpkin cheesecake is a holiday favorite and is made in an instant pot for easy preparation.
+This is also an eggless pumpkin cheesecake that is a holiday favorite and is made in an instant pot for easy preparation.

 I always strive to make conventional desserts healthily by modifying ingredients and cooking methods.
 This gluten-free pumpkin cheesecake hits the mark in so many ways!

 - Gluten-Free - Whether you have gluten sensitivity or want to reduce your gluten intake, this recipe is gluten-free, wheat-free, and soy-free.

 - Eggless - If you are entertaining and have vegetarian guests who avoid eggs, you can safely serve this eggless pumpkin cheesecake without worrying about dietary restrictions.